-The proposal to grant the Board discretionary authority to amend our Restated Articles of Organization to effect a reverse stock split will be approved if the holders of a majority of all shares entitled to vote at the Annual Meeting approve the proposal.
+The proposal to grant the Board discretionary authority to amend our Restated Articles of Organization to effect a reverse stock split will be approved if the holders of a majority of all shares entitled to vote at the Annual Meeting, voting in person or by proxy, approve the proposal.
 Abstentions and broker or nominee non-votes, and shares represented by proxies reflecting abstentions and broker or nominee non-votes, will have the same effect as a vote against this proposal.